rzambo69/68k_nano_monitor/README.md

 As said it would need optimization and some error checking routines for the typed commands and the hex numbers.
 It's not so simple for me and it requires a lot of time.
 Maybe in the future...

-IMPORTANT WWARNING: This code can be freely used and distributed.
-Since it is incomplete, that is it lacks many error
+IMPORTANT WARNING: This code can be freely used and distributed.
+Since it is incomplete, because it lacks many error
                     checking routines causing possible instability and unpredictable behaviour, I WILL NOT BE RESPONSIBLE for any damage or data loss.
-If you intend to run it from the flash card I strongly recommend to create a backup copy.
+If you intend to run it from the compact flash card I strongly recommend you to create a backup copy.

 Following pictures show some usage examples.